PlotPyStack/PythonQwt/doc/installation.rst

 Try running the `curvebenchmark1.py` test with PyQt5 and PySide: you will notice a huge performance issue with PySide2 (see screenshot above).
-This is due to the fact that PyQt5 (and PyQt4) allows an efficient way of filling a QPolygonF object from a Numpy array, and PySide2 is not (see code below).
+This is due to the fact that `QPainter.drawPolyline` is much more efficient in PyQt5 than it is in PySide2 (see `this bug report <https://bugreports.qt.io/projects/PYSIDE/issues/PYSIDE-1366>`_).

+As a consequence, until this bug is fixed in PySide2, we still recommend using PyQt5 instead of PySide2 when it comes to representing huge data sets.

+However, PySide2 support was significatively improved betwen PythonQwt V0.8.0 and V0.8.1 thanks to the new `array2d_to_qpolygonf` function (see code below).

 .. literalinclude:: /../qwt/plot_curve.py
-   :pyobject: series_to_polyline
+   :pyobject: array2d_to_qpolygonf

-As a consequence, until an equivalent feature is implemented in PySide2, we strongly recommend using PyQt5 instead of PySide2.

 Help and support
 ----------------